Lion ((G)I-dle song): Critical reception

 Popular music critics of Korean web magazine IZM, included "Lion" on their list of 'Top 10 singles that represented 2019' explaining "...in the music world that's rampant with lyrics of love and soulless electronic sound, they showcased the dignity a Queen can have on the stage."
 The article also mentioned, "There is no reason to skip this song."

 Writing for Billboard, L.S praised the song, saying "every part of this anthem is brimming with untamed, frenetic, self-assured power that's channeled into its booming rhythms, more appropriate for a battlefield than a stage".
 The song was also listed in Idology's lists for best song, best music video, songs with impressive lyrics and best performance in 2019.

-Choi Ji-sun, a pop music critic who wrote the book Is Goddess a Compliment? (여신은 칭찬일까?) published in January 2021, talks about the music industry limiting idols and especially female ones.
+Choi Ji-sun, a pop music critic who wrote the book Is Goddess a Compliment? published in January 2021, talks about the music industry limiting idols and especially female ones.
 (G)I-dle was named as an example of change: (G)I-dle's "Lion" stage on Mnet's Queendom is a representative example.
 Choi introduced the song as a "rare case of calling a female wild beast" and praised the song and the performance in Queendom.
 "It was good to see Soyeon's leading creativity and integrating the message and the stage."